DevanshLath45/Airline-Analysis---Python/README.md

 - Flights during certain times of day tend to be more expensive
 - Some routes and airlines consistently show higher pricing
-- Airlines with more stopovers often charge less
 - Major airports account for a significantly larger portion of traffic
+- Identified a positive correlation between flight price and departure time/duration — flights departing in the PM hours were on average slightly more expensive, based on regplot analysis

 🎯 **Skills Gained:**